-Hold on tight sweetie and peddle.
+Hold on tight sweetie and pedal.
 Keep pedalling.

 Don't let go.

 Don't let go.
 I can't ride a bike.
 I can't ride a bike.

 Keep pedalling.
 Just keep pedalling.

 My daughter looked back at me as the realization of what she was doing took hold, and then hit the curb.
 She, along with her bike, fell over — looking at me, started to cry.